 We appreciate the fact that the Trump Administration worked hard to change the earlier 2016 rule on workplace exams.
 However, we still have significant concerns.
-I'd like to present some of our concerns from the standpoints of our ability, as an operator, to effectively manage for safety.
+I'd like to present some of our concerns from the standpoints of our members' ability, as operators, to effectively manage for safety.